Counterfactual quantum computation: Mirror array

-In 1997, after discussions with Abner Shimony and Richard Jozsa, and inspired by the idea of the (1993) Elitzur-Vaidman bomb tester, Bowden published a paper describing a digital computer that could be counterfactually interrogated to calculate whether a photon would fail to pass through a maze of mirrors.
+In 1997, after discussions with Abner Shimony and Richard Jozsa, and inspired by the idea of the (1993) Elitzur-Vaidman bomb tester, Keith Bowden (Birkbeck College) published a paper describing a digital computer that could be counterfactually interrogated to calculate whether a photon would fail to pass through a maze of mirrors.
 This so-called mirror array replaces the tentative bomb in Elitzur and Vaidman's device (actually a Mach–Zehnder interferometer).
 One time in four a photon will exit the device in such a way as to indicate that the maze is not navigable, even though the photon never passed through the mirror array.
 The mirror array itself is set up in such a way that it is defined by an n by n matrix of bits.
 The output (fail or otherwise) is itself defined by a single bit.
 Thus the mirror array itself is an n-squared bit in, 1 bit out digital computer which calculates mazes and can be run counterfactually.
 Although the overall device is clearly a quantum computer, the part which is counterfactually tested is semi classical.